Are you going to have pots scattered around, or in just one area? What is the best place for an outdoor container garden.

 How Big Will Your Plants Grow?

-One final point to take note of will be the size of your plants.
-If you are growing plants that will become very large in future, you must know where you will place them.
+One final point to note before you start container gardening will be the size of your plants.
+If you have plants growing that will become very large in future, you must know where you will place them.
 Once they grow too big, it will be a Herculean task to move them in future.
+Remember that you not only have the weight of the pot and the plant but also the weight of the potting soil.
+Just be aware that this is also true of indoor plants.
+Most plants thrive indoors so try to avoid your container plants becoming too big.

 These are some of the points to bear in mind when starting a container garden.
-A little bit of early planning will save you a ton of hassle in future.
-Do spend some time planning your garden first.
+A little bit of early planning will save you a ton of hassle in the future.
+Do spend some time planning first so you can choose the right location for an outdoor container garden before you put too much work in.

 Good ideas, my gravelled area is very sunny so I will be putting some pots there.